-Deleting Recovery Partition from Windows 10
+Deleting Recovery Partition from Microsoft Windows

-You can remove a Windows 10 recovery partition using the diskpart command-line tool by running an elevated Command Prompt or PowerShell, selecting the correct disk, and then using the delete partition override command.
+You can remove a Microsoft Windows 10 and 11 recovery partition using the diskpart command-line tool by running an elevated Command Prompt or PowerShell, selecting the correct disk, and then using the delete partition override command.
 This process requires you to identify the partition number and use the override parameter, which is mandatory to delete a recovery partition.

 Step 1: Open an elevated Command Prompt or PowerShell